Gluten Free Oat Bread (or Sorghum)

 3. Mix warm water, agave, instant milk, and yeast in a cup and set aside until foamy on the top, about 5 minutes or more, while you prepare the flour mixture.

-4. Beat the eggs at high speed in a large mixing bowl until bubbly, about 30 seconds.
+4. Beat the egg whites at high speed in a large mixing bowl until bubbly, about 30 seconds.

 5. Whisk together the remaining dry ingredients; and set aside.

-6. Add the oil, vinegar and yeast mixture to the egg whites and blend on low for a short time. (#2 on a KitchenAid mixer).
+6. Add the oil, vinegar and yeast mixture into the egg whites and blend on low for a short time. (#2 on a KitchenAid mixer).
 Stop mixer.

-7. Add dry ingredients all at once and blend for a short time until all dry ingredients are moistened.
+7. Add the dry ingredients all at once; and blend for a short time until all dry ingredients are moistened.
 Then change speed to high (# 10 on KitchenAid) and beat for 4 minutes.

 8. Add dough batter to prepared pan and pat with a little cold water using a rubber spatula or your fingers.
-Distribute dough evenly to meet all sides of the pan and smooth out top.
-Do not be cautious on using too much water, as it this will help the bread brown.
+Distribute dough evenly to meet all sides of the pan and smooth out the top.
+You do not need to be too cautious about using too much water, as it this will help the bread brown.
 Drain off any excess water, if you've added too much.

-9. Turn oven off; place the bread pan in the oven; and leave the oven door open a few inches.
+9. Turn the oven off.
+Place the bread pan in the oven; and leave the oven door open a few inches.
 Allow the dough to rise until it is about 1/2-inch over the top of the pan, about 35 minutes.

 10. Remove pan from oven and preheat oven to 375°F.